msantos/runhash-go/README.md

 ### exec

-Execute a command on one node chosen from the list of nodes based on the key.
-If RUNHASH_NODES is empty, the command will always run on this node.
+Execute a command on a subset of nodes chosen from the list of nodes based on the key.
+The number of nodes chosen is set by the `-n` option.

+The command will always run on this node if either:
+* RUNHASH_NODES is empty
+* the node is included in `RUNHASH_NODES` and `-n` is 0 (all nodes)

 #### Example

-    RUNHASH_NODES="$(uname -n) foo bar" runhash exec mykey ls -al
+    RUNHASH_NODES="$(uname -n) foo bar" runhash -n 1 exec mykey ls -al

 ### xargs